 Essential gear for a hike to the Cadini di Misurina viewpoint

-The weather is unpredictable in the mountains.
-Even if there’s not a cloud in the sky and there’s no bad weather forecast, you should prepare for all eventualities and bring layers.
-Also, sun protection is vital.
-Any hiking in the mountains in summer also requires bringing sunscreen, sunglasses and a hat.
+5. Sun protection is vital.
+Any hiking in the mountains in summer requires bringing sunscreen (use code 9LIVES for 10% off), sunglasses and a hat.
 Nobody wants that UV damage in their lives.

 Planning A Trip To the Dolomites?